 Your education is an investment in your future.
 Make sure you’ve chosen a college or university whose accreditation meets your goals.
 Read more about CTU’s recent accreditation here.

-Stephen Whitten, M.U.P.P, M.Div., is the Vice President of Institutional Effectiveness at Colorado Technical University.
-With more than 10 years of executive experience in higher education he brings a unique passion for institutional effectiveness.
+Stephen Whitten, M.U.P.P, M.Div., has more than 10 years of executive experience in higher education he brings a unique passion for institutional effectiveness.
 He earned a Bachelor of Arts in History from Furman University and a Master’s degree in Urban Planning and Policy from The University of Illinois at Chicago.
 He also holds a Master’s of Divinity from Southern Seminary.
 Connect with Stephen Whitten on LinkedIn.

 Image Credit: Flickr/ striatic